cosmos/sdk-tutorials/academy/ibc/token-transfer.md

 }
 ```

-Where does the module send a token?
-Look at the [msg_serve.go](https://github.com/cosmos/ibc-go/blob/main/modules/apps/transfer/keeper/msg_server.go) of the token transfer module:
+So where does the module send a token?
+Take a look at the [msg_serve.go](https://github.com/cosmos/ibc-go/blob/main/modules/apps/transfer/keeper/msg_server.go) of the token transfer module:

 ```go
 // Transfer defines a rpc handler method for MsgTransfer.